Fabrication of oxide/FeSe multilayer films using the PLD technique: Results

-Figure \ref{Fig:Fig2}(a) shows the temperature dependence of the sheet resistance of TiO$_2$/FeSe/STO heterostructures and FeSe/STO films with FeSe thicknesses ($d_{\mathrm{FeSe}}$) ranging from 10 to 2 nm, while keeping the TiO$_2$ thickness ($d_{\mathrm{TiO_2}}$) fixed at 2 nm.
-When $d_{\mathrm{FeSe}} = 10$ nm, $T_{\mathrm{c}}^{\mathrm{onset}}$ was unchanged regardless of the presence of the TiO$_2$ overlayer (Fig. \ref{Fig:Fig2}(b)).
+Figure \ref{Fig:Fig2}(a) shows the temperature dependence of the sheet resistance of TiO$_2$/FeSe/STO heterostructures and FeSe/STO films with FeSe thicknesses ($d_{\mathrm{FeSe}}$) ranging from 10 to \erase{2}1.5 nm, while keeping the TiO$_2$ thickness ($d_{\mathrm{TiO_2}}$) fixed at 2 nm.
+When $d_{\mathrm{FeSe}} = 10$ and 5 nm, the sheet resistance and residual resistance ratio $\mathrm{RRR} (\ =R_{(300 \mathrm{K})}/R_{(40 \mathrm{K})}) $ were almost the same for the TiO$_2$/FeSe and FeSe/STO films.
+This suggests that TiO$_2$ deposition did not cause significant degradation of FeSe, which is consistent with the presence of Laue fringes around the FeSe(001) reflection.
+Furthermore, $T_{\mathrm{c}}^{\mathrm{onset}}$ was unchanged regardless of the presence of the TiO$_2$ overlayer (Fig. \ref{Fig:Fig2}(b)).
 This result is not surprising, since possible superconductivity at the TiO$_2$/FeSe and FeSe/STO interfaces is not expected to couple owing to the short coherence length \cite{Kobayashi_2023}.
 This indicates that the observed superconductivity originates from the FeSe/STO interface.
-For thinner FeSe layers ($d_{\mathrm{FeSe}} < 3$ nm), the behavior differed between films with and without the TiO$_2$ overlayer.
-When $d_{\mathrm{FeSe}} \sim 3$ nm, the sheet resistance was higher in the film with TiO$_2$ overlayer, and the superconducting transition became broader, although $T_{\mathrm{c}}^{\mathrm{onset}}$ remained nearly unchanged.
-At $d_{\mathrm{FeSe}} \sim 1.5$ nm, a similar increase in sheet resistance was observed, but the resistance exceeded the quantum critical value ($h/(2e)^2$) associated with the superconductor–insulator transition\cite{Goldman_1998}, and no superconducting transition was detected.
-Although an enhancement of $T_{\mathrm{c}}$ might be expected for such thin FeSe films, these results instead suggest that deposition of TiO$_2$ introduces additional disorder in FeSe.
+For thinner FeSe layers, \erase{($d_{\mathrm{FeSe}} < 3$ nm), the behavior differed between films with and without the TiO$_2$ overlayer.} superconductivity in FeSe/STO was slightly suppressed as the FeSe thickness decreased, and the 1.5-nm-thick film did not exhibit superconductivity.
+This suppression of superconductivity is in contrast to the literature\cite{Wang_2015,Zhao_2018} and our previous study\cite{Kobayashi_2022,Kobayashi_2023}, which reported an enhancement of superconductivity with decreasing thickness.
+This discrepancy may be due to the FeSe deposition rate being as low as 0.1 nm/min in the present study, whereas it was 0.2--0.5 nm/min in the previous study\cite{Kobayashi_2022}.
+Although such a low deposition rate was necessary for the subsequent growth of anatase TiO$_2$, it was not optimal for obtaining high-quality ultrathin FeSe films.
+When comparing the TiO$_2$/FeSe ($d_{\mathrm{FeSe}}=2.5$ nm) and FeSe ($d_{\mathrm{FeSe}}=3$ nm) films, the sheet resistance increased by a factor of 3.4 and the transition became broader after TiO$_2$ deposition.
+At $d_{\mathrm{FeSe}} \sim 1.5$ nm, \erase{a similar increase in sheet resistance was observed, but } TiO$_2$/FeSe/STO exhibited higher resistance than FeSe/STO. \erase{the}The resistance of these films exceeded the quantum critical value ($h/(2e)^2$) associated with the superconductor–insulator transition\cite{Goldman_1998}, and no superconducting transition was detected.
+These differences between films with and without a TiO$_2$ layer may be caused either by a slight difference in thickness or by the deposition of TiO$_2$ on FeSe.
+In the latter case, one possible mechanism is structural damage to, or oxidation of, FeSe caused by high-energy species in the laser ablation plume. \erase{Although an enhancement of $T_{\mathrm{c}}$ might be expected for such thin FeSe films, these} \erase{results instead suggest that deposition of TiO$_2$ introduces additional disorder in FeSe.}